jneless/emqx-docs/en_US/configuration/configuration.md

 | Extracted from portable compressed package | `./data/configs`         |

 ::: tip
-It is possible to change data directory from config `node.data_dir` or environment variable `EMQX_NODE__DATA_DIR`, however, when running a cluster, all nodes should have the same path.
+It is possible to change the data directory by modifying the `node.data_dir` setting in the configuration or the `EMQX_NODE__DATA_DIR` environment variable.
+However, when running a cluster, all nodes must use the same directory path.
 :::

-The reason why EMQX separates the configuration in two directories is to emphasize the difference between immutable/static configurations and mutable/dynamic configurations.
-This allows the `etc` directory to be a read-only directory, while the `data` directory is writable.

 Although not encouraged, the content of the configuration files can overlap.
 In case of overlapping, the conflict is resolved by a predefined override rule, see [Config Override Rules](#config-override-rules).

 ## Config Examples

-Althogh there is a schema (see [Schema](#schema) section), examples often comes handy when configuring EMQX.
-You can find examples provided in the `etc/examples` directory for references.
+While the [Schema](#schema) section provides a detailed reference, configuration examples can be helpful for understanding and applying settings in EMQX.
+You can find several example configurations in the `etc/examples` directory.

 ## Base Configuration File

 Starting from EMQX 5.8.4, there is a base configuration file named `base.hocon` in the `etc` directory.

-This file can be used to configure the basic settings which are to be overridden by the hihger levels of configuration files at runtime.
+This file contains default settings that can be overridden by higher-level configuration files at runtime.

-For example, you may want to start the deployment with a basic authentication configuration, and then override it with a more complex configuration at runtime from the dashboard UI.
+For example, you may want to start the deployment with a basic authentication configuration, and then override it with a more complex configuration at runtime from the Dashboard UI.

 For immutable configurations such as `node` and `cluster` configs, it is **NOT** recommended to set them in the `base.hocon` file.
-See [Immutable Configurations File](#immutable-configuration-file) for more details.
+See the [Immutable Configurations File](#immutable-configuration-file) for more details.

 ::: tip
-The `base.hocon` file is not synchronized across the cluster, it is only applied to the node where it is located.
+The `base.hocon` file is not synchronized across the cluster and only applies to the node where it is located.
 :::

 ## Configuration Rewrite File